Barcelona teenager Dragoni face of new era at World Cup for Italy

 "We don't want to be restricted to just one style of play because the team needs to be able to adapt depending on who they are facing."

-Italy's current standing in the women's game is reflected in Bertolini's stated objective for the World Cup -- to get out of a group which also contains Sweden, Argentina and South Africa and see how things go from there.
+Italy's current standing in the women's game is reflected in Bertolini's stated objective for the World Cup -- to get out of a group which also contains Sweden and South Africa and see how things go from there.

 Exceeding expectations